-One of the grandest survivors of the Palladian era, Houghton Hall is a magnificent showcase of the work of architects James Gibbs and Colin Campbell, complemented by the richly ornamented interiors of William Kent, and furnished to reflect Sir Robert Walpole's growing wealth and power.
+One of the finest surviving examples of the Palladian architecture, Houghton Hall is a lasting showcase of the work of architects James Gibbs and Colen Campbell, complemented by the richly ornamented interiors of William Kent, and furnished to reflect Sir Robert Walpole's status.

 The Award-winning 5-acre Walled Garden includes a spectacular double-sided herbaceous border, a formal rose parterre, a Mediterranean garden, and a kitchen garden with arches and espaliers of apples and pears.
 There are also glasshouses, antique statues and fountains as well as contemporary sculptures by Jeppe Hein, Stephen Cox and Richard Long.

-In recent years, the 18th century planting scheme of formal hedges and avenues has been restored on the West side of the house and there is now an impressive collection of contemporary sculptures which are displayed in the gardens and grounds, many commissioned specially for Houghton.
+In recent years, the 18th century planting scheme of formal hedges and avenues has been restored on the West side of the house and there is now an impressive collection of contemporary sculpture by world renowned artists displayed in the gardens and grounds, many commissioned specially for Houghton.
 The first work to be commissioned, in 2000, was a "Skyspace" by American artist James Turrell.
-Since then, artworks by Richard Long, Anya Gallaccio, Zhan Wang, Stephen Cox, Jeppe Hein and Rachel Whiteread have been added.
+Since then, artworks by Richard Long, Anya Gallaccio, Stephen Cox, Jeppe Hein, Rachel Whiteread and Phillip King have been added.
 This year, in collaboration with the Henry Moore Foundation, Houghton presents HENRY MOORE AT HOUGHTON HALL: NATURE AND INSPIRATION – the first significant show of the artist’s work in East Anglia for many years.

 The Soldier Museum

-Lord Cholmondeley's late father, The 6th Marquess started collecting model soldiers as a schoolboy.
+The 6th Marquess of Cholmondeley started collecting model soldiers as a schoolboy in 1928.
 He was fascinated by the campaigns of the Napoleonic period, and had great knowledge of the various battle and parade formations, and of regimental uniforms.
-He served in the Royal Dragoons during the Second World War, when he was awarded the Military Cross, and later transferred to the Grenadier Guards for a further three years after the war.
-The Model Solider Collection is one of the largest personal collections in the world and totals some 20,000 models.
+He served in the Royal Dragoons during the Second World War, and was awarded the Military Cross.
+He then transferred to the Grenadier Guards for a further three years after the war.
+The Model Solider Collection housed at Houghton is one of the largest personal collections in the world and totals some 20,000 models.

 Groups of 20+ are welcome and benefit from discounted ticket rates.
 Under 17 years FREE of charge.
 Students with ID card £10.
 Private Guided Tours subject to availability - please contact The Estate Office 01486 628569

 For more information including opening times and admission prices please visit our website or contact us via the details on this page